 Plastisol ink is PVC based and, unlike water-based inks (discussed below), has no solvent.
 Like the UV ink used in graphic screen printing, it’s therefore referred to as a 100% solid ink system.
 Plastisol is thermoplastic; in other words, it’s necessary to heat the printed ink film to a temperature high enough (usually about 300 °F to 330°F) to cause the PVC resin and plasticizer to cross-link and solidify, or cure.

-It’s important to keep plastisol ink clean, since clean ink can be returned the original container for reuse.
+It’s important to keep plastisol ink clean since clean ink can be returned to the original container for reuse.

 Water-based inks are very transparent inks with a low opacity (brightness), which means that on light shirts the colors are bright, but not on dark colors.
 Some firms offer H.O. (high opacity) water-based inks which show better on dark-colored garments while maintaining the “soft hand” feel.

-Whichever method–screen, heat transfer, or both you use for your jobs, OnSite and the rest of the ShopWorks business software product suite were specifically designed to handle the entire process.
+Whichever method–screen, heat transfer, or both you use for your jobs, OnSite All-In-One Business Management Software is specifically designed to handle the entire process.
 Learn more about how you can customize OnSite for your needs and sign up for a demo here.